 Agribusiness involves the production, commercial processing, and marketing of food and fiber products.
 Because this food and fiber system accounts for over 22% of our nation's economic output and 20% of the total U.S. work force, the agriculturalist of tomorrow must be knowledgeable in a diversity of disciplines in order to meet the challenges facing the agricultural industry.

-As an Agribusiness graduate, you will have acquired knowledge in marketing, finance, management, production and processing methods, international trade, environmental aspects, technological improvements, consumer preferences, and economics to embark on a successful career in the agricultural industry.
+As an Agribusiness graduate, you will have acquired the knowledge in marketing, finance, management, production and processing methods, international trade, technological improvements, consumer preferences, and economics to embark on a successful career in the agricultural industry.

 • According to the United States Department of Agriculture, there will be nearly 60,000 annual job openings in the agricultural industry until 2020.

 • Right now, there are only 35,000 students graduating annually with degrees to meet the needs of the industry.

 • There are an above average number of retirements expected in the industry within the next several years.

 • According to a recent study by several universities, Agribusiness majors had starting salaries of $47,759.

 • Agribusiness majors enjoy a variety of options to further their education with graduate degrees in business, agricultural economics, or law.